odubno/gauss-naive-bayes/README.md

 #### 2. Python Code

 Building the Naive Bayes Classifier.

 #### Skeleton

-Create the skeleton.
-Import the necessary libraries and create the class.
+Create the skeleton, import the necessary libraries and create the class.

 ```python
 # -*- coding: utf-8 -*-